HeshanKarunaratne/aws/README.md

     - Cloud Map is designed to keep track of containers inside a microservice architecture in a highly scalable manner

     1. Will be creating an express API and containerizing it
+    2. Config project to tell that this is a container based amplify project
+        - amplify configure project
+    3. Add API
+        - amplify add api
+    4. Create Dockerfile, docker-compose.yml, app folder and lib folder

 #AWS Theories